SignificoHealth/recco-web-cloud-docs/README.md

 **Step 1: Get Transient Token**

+Create a one-time PAT for the app, with a 1-minute lifespan and scoped to the supplied User-Id.

 Call `POST https://recco-api.significo.dev/api/v1/app_users/transient_tokens`

 Add an `Authorization` header to this request and add your _App-Token_ there (the token you received in the Recco Backoffice):